 7. Alleviates Cold And Hiccups:

 Persimmon is popular as a traditional medicine to fight cold.
-The fruit also helps you have relief from hiccups and its adverse effects during pregnancy (7).
+The fruit might also help relieve hiccups and their adverse effects during pregnancy (5).

 8. Prevents Cancer: